Bandyukov/TheMoviesApp/README.md

 In this application you can take a look at list of movies ordered by popularity, rating etc

 ### Brief description
-- Built an Android Kotlin Application to follow the latest news in the filmindustry
+- Built an Android Kotlin Application to follow the latest news in the film industry

 - Applicatian has an infinity scroll